hello-ccchen/test-cdk/README.md

 # AWS CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a sample project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands

-- `npm run build` compile typescript to js
-- `npm run watch` watch for changes and compile
-- `npm run test` perform the jest unit tests
 - `npx cdk deploy` deploy this stack to your default AWS account/region
 - `npx cdk diff` compare deployed stack with current state
 - `npx cdk synth` emits the synthesized CloudFormation template
+- `npx cdk deploy` to deploy the infrastructure to AWS.
+- `npx cdk destroy` to tear down deployed infrastructure.

 ## Project Structure and Execution Guide